-- 1 This report seeks approval from Cabinet for the Hurley and the Waltham's Neighbourhood Plan to proceed to referendum at the earliest practicable opportunity. - 2 The Neighbourhood Plan has been formally examined by an independent examiner, and a number of changes have been recommended by the examiner to ensure that the plan meets the basic conditions. - 3 As there are several parishes in the plan area it will require more polling stations, the cost of the referendum can be claimed back from the government.
+- 1 This report seeks approval from Cabinet for the Eton and Eton Wick Neighbourhood Plan to proceed to referendum at the earliest practicable opportunity. - 2 The Neighbourhood Plan has been formally examined by an independent examiner, and a number of changes have been recommended by the examiner to ensure that the plan meets the basic conditions. - 3 The cost of the referendum can be claimed back from the government.